NordicSemiconductor/pc-ble-driver/README.md

 The following steps are needed only if you want to compile your own `connectivity` HEX files.

-1. Install `GNU Embedded Toolchain for Arm`.
+1. Install `GNU Embedded Toolchain for Arm` version 7-2018q2.
     * Download from [here](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads)
     * Extract
     * Set its location as `GCCARMEMB_TOOLCHAIN_PATH` in environment variables.